open/close all folders

 - Always Someone Better: For just about all of the time Lionel spends with Vox Machina, Grog is always trying to one-up him to prove to Scanlan that he's better than his "replacement"...and Lionel, oblivious to this, always manages to best Grog in each "contest."
 Especially notable when Grog and Pike are fighting a horde of skeletons to show off to Scanlan and Lionel joins the fray with two consecutive natural 20 attack rolls, and Grog, furious, tries a Reckless attack on a nearby skeleton and rolls a natural one with advantage.

-- Baleful Polymorph: It was confirmed that Chod was created when Scanlan cast True Polymorph on a duck.
+- Baleful Polymorph: In an episode of Talks Machina, Matt declared the fan theory that Chod was created when Scanlan cast True Polymorph on a duck to be canon.
+We're not sure if he was serious or not.

 - Bruiser with a Soft Center: He can throw a mean punch, but that's the only mean thing about him.
 Even when he goes into a barbarian rage, it's more of a sheer joy of combat than actual fury.

 - The Ditz: He's not very bright (though his stats show he has an intelligence of 12), but is always in a chipper mood regardless.
-He also has a spotty memory regarding his past, at first implied to be the result of a Modify Memory too many from his employer, Scanlan, and then later implied to possibly be the result of the fact that Scanlan True Polymorphed a duck to create Lionel.
+He also has a spotty memory regarding his past, at first implied to be the result of a Modify Memory too many from his employer, Scanlan, and then later implied to possibly be the result of Scanlan True Polymorphing a duck to create Lionel.

 - Heart Is an Awesome Power: Everyone laughed when they found out his Barbarian totem was a duck.
 Then he summoned a duck to him in the middle of the desert and found out via Commune with Ducks the locations of two additional entrances to the ziggurat besides the one that had been caved in.